ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

 ## Linting

-We have been developing for a bit now, but have not run `lint` at all.
+We have been developing for a bit now, but have not run `lint` at all (though to be fair, Vue's build process does this for us).
 I suggest running lint early and often.
 At the very least, before any commit to `main` (or `master`) we should run `lint` and clean up any issues in our code.
 Let's do that now:

 ```bash
 npm run lint